 The SIR system is more than a reporting system-it is a mechanism that allows the RCMP to develop operational contacts within the private sector enhancing the resiliency of Canada's CI, support criminal investigations, and maintain continuous dialogue with internal and external stakeholders.

 SIR does not replace calls for criminal activity or emergencies to local police of jurisdiction.
-Neither does SIR replace the mandatory reporting to the Chief of Explosives in the cases of loss, tampering or suspicious attempts to acquire AN.

 The Program Hotline: 1-800-387-0020